anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 user01
 ```

-The full user principal name was used during sign-in, but it must be hidden in public screenshots.
+The full user principal name was used during sign-in, but it was hidden in public screenshots.

 ---